 Examples of 1 PPS Clock Measuring Systems, W. J. Riley

-Some papers and presentations by Sam Stein of Symmetricom (formerly Timing Solutions Corporation):
+From Sam Stein's group at Symmetricom (formerly Timing Solutions Corporation):

 Application Notes: Agilent and HP Frequency Counter Products Selections from this page include: